Customized Hair Growth Kit - 60% OFF get started

 Polygonum Multiflorum (Fo-ti or He Shou Wu)

-Polygonum multiflorum (AKA; Fo-ti or He Shou Wu) is a tuberous plant native to China and Japan.
+Polygonum multiflorum (AKA Fo-ti or He Shou Wu) is a tuberous plant native to China and Japan.
 The meaning of He Shou Wu (pronounced as Her show woo) is "black-haired, Mr. He."
 It has been used for centuries in Chinese medicine for anti-aging, lifespan expansion, and reversal of grey hair.

-How Polygonum Multiflorum (Fo-ti) works?
+How does Polygonum Multiflorum (Fo-ti) work?

 Small amounts of hydrogen peroxide molecules are naturally formed in our cells.
-With time, this molecule is believed to damage the hair melanocytes, reduce the production of melanin, and thus, cause premature graying of the hair.
+With time, this molecule is believed to damage the hair melanocytes, reduce the production of melanin, and thus cause premature graying of the hair.
 In one study, it was found that taking Fo-ti prevented the hair-bleaching effects of hydrogen peroxide.
 Polygonum Multiflorum is believed to neutralize the excess hydrogen peroxide and, thus, stop and reverse hair graying.

 Fo-ti also increases blood circulation and melanin production.
 Better scalp blood flow improves hair growth rate and nourishment by increasing melanin production, which feeds and supports the hair follicles.
 The increased melanin production also boosts color in the hair, which helps maintain your natural hue and delays new gray hairs from developing/ Studies have shown that fo-ti can help speed up the transition of hair follicles from the dormant stage of hair growth (telogen phase) to the growth stage (anagen phase) by working on the FGF0-7 gene encodes proteins particular to epithelial cell growth.
 This is especially important to those suffering from hair thinning or hair loss.